atenearesearchgroup/approximateTransformation/README.md

 ```

 * Q2.
 UnpopularStock: it returns all products that have been ordered by less than 3 customers last month.

+The results of the experiments run with this query are shown [here](docs/query2.md).

 ```
 graph.traversal().V().hasLabel("Product").as("product").group()
 .by(__.in("contains").coin(prob).in("orders").as("customer").dedup("product", "customer").count())